 CPRB has been entrusted by the Legislature with a 10th retirement system: The Natural Resources Police Officer Retirement System.
 This plan has 117 members.
 Challenges include incorporating the new plan into our specialized pension administration computer system and interfacing with the wvOASIS system.
-During Fiscal Year 2022, the retirement assets had a -6.5% return.
-We assume that we'll get a 7.25% return.
-Therefore, there may be additional contributions required to the retirement plans to make up the difference.
 Also, there are more than 800 participating employers in the retirement systems administered by the CPRB, and with turnover of payroll staff at these employers, ensuring the timeliness and accuracy of the information we receive is a constant challenge.

-^{ 13.0%} plus Fee Deposits (0.68% for FY2022)
+\\\ 13.0% plus Fee Deposits (0.68% for FY2022)

-With seven of its eight defined benefit plans funded at 90% or greater, the retirement systems administered by the CPRB are among the top funded in the country.
-The Teachers Retirement System (TRS) is currently funded at about 73% but was as low as 9% in the early 1990s.
+With six of its nine defined benefit plans funded at 90% or greater, the retirement systems administered by the CPRB are among the top funded in the country.
+The Teachers Retirement System (TRS) is currently funded at about 78% but was as low as 9% in the early 1990s.
 It is considered a success story nationally in the way that a public pension defined benefit system should be funded.
 In evaluating the efficiency of our agency, it was determined that we are currently processing retirement applications faster now than before the pandemic.
 The ability to work remotely actually increased efficiency.
+During 2023, CPRB focused on the reduction of paper documents in storage.
+We were able to destroy over 9,000 boxes and move our remaining boxes from Iron Mountain to the new state managed records management facility.

-10) LEADERSHIP IU) EAU EK21 11P: ---------------- ----- ----- ------ ------
+10) ) LI EAD )ER RSH IP: ----- ------ ----- ----- ----- -----

-Jeff Fleck, Executive Director Jeffrey.E.Fleck@wv.gov 304-957-3523 (o) Terasa Miller, Deputy Director/Chief Operating Officer Terasa.L.Miller@wv.gov 304-957-352I (o) Ken Woodson, Actuary Kenneth.M.Woodson@wv.gov 304-957-3527 (o) John Galloway, CFO John.D.Galloway@wv.gov 304-957-3524 (o)
+Jeff Fleck, Executive Director Jeffrey.E.Fleck@wv.gov 304-957-3523 (o) Terasa Miller, Deputy Director/Chief Operating Officer Terasa.L.Miller@wv.gov 304-957-3521 (o) Ken Woodson, Actuary Kenneth.M.Woodson@wv.gov 304-957-3527 (o) Elizabeth Cooper, CFO Elizabeth.J.Cooper@wv.gov 304-957-3524 (o)